Divit-Lamba/Data-Analysis-Excel-Dashboard/README.md

 ## 💡 Purpose

-This dashboard helps visualize key production metrics, track performance trends, and compare efficiency across managers and product types — all in one interactive, easy-to-navigate interface.
+This dashboard helps visualize key production metrics, track performance trends, and compare efficiency across managers and product types, all in one interactive, easy-to-navigate interface.

 ---
 ## 📄 Project File